-Come crisp winter days, give in to that warm, fuzzy Christmas feeling in Bruges.
+Come crisp winter days, give in to that warm, fuzzy feeling during Christmas in Bruges.
 The pretty medieval city takes on fairytale airs as the temperatures drop.
 The intoxicating scent of fresh waffles lingers in the streets, which are dressed like gingerbread houses with festive fairy lights reflected in the canal.
 Hop on a horse-drawn carriage for a snow-dusted tour of the cobbles, or linger in one of Europe’s most charming Christmas markets.

 A Christmas break in Bruges is closer than you think.
 This year the market runs from November 20, 2020 to January 3, 2021.
 For a taste of seasonal cheer, catch the Eurostar from St Pancras International.
 In 3 hrs 30 mins, with a quick change in Brussels, you’ll find yourself at the next best thing to Santa’s grotto.

-There’s another market in smaller, tree-lined Simon Stevinplein but, with no shortage of tempting chocolatiers and cosy cafés en route, the short walk might take longer than you'd expect.
+There’s another smaller christmas market in Bruges, near tree-lined Simon Stevinplein but, with no shortage of tempting chocolatiers and cosy cafés en route, the short walk might take longer than you'd expect.

 If you’ve over-indulged, a brisk walk in nearby Minnewater will help blow away the cobwebs and work up an appetite for the next course: a plate of warm, crisp kroketten made with shrimp or gorgeously oozing cheese.
 Perfect for a quick pit-stop before the serious business of shopping begins.